vtphan/Code4Brownies/ASSISTANT.md

 ## Using Code4Brownies as a teaching assistant

-(1) The main workflow of a TA is as follows:
+The main task of a TA is to help the teacher provide individualized feedback to students and give brownie points to student work.
+The main workflow of a TA is as follows:

 + Get student submissions.
 One at a time; a few at a time; or all at once.
 + Optionally, comment on it to give feedback to a student.
 + Give brownie points to each submission.
 Or dequeue or requeue or ungrade it.

+Additionally, a TA can do other tasks, such as.

-(2) Get and share notes with the teacher.
+(1) Get and share notes with the teacher.

-(3) Track how many submissions are on the queue.
+(2) Track how many submissions are on the queue.

 ### Useful shortcuts